sinequa/sba-angular/docs/modules/components/results-view.md

 ## Features

 This module provides a way to manage multiple views of the search results.
 At the core, the [`ResultsViewService`]({{site.baseurl}}components/injectables/ResultsViewService.html) keeps track of the current active view, and the list of all available views.
-This service persists the view name in the URL, and manage the navigation and interactions with the [SearchService]({{site.baseurl}}components/injectables/SearchService.html).
+This service persists the view name in the URL, and manages the navigation and interactions with the [SearchService]({{site.baseurl}}components/injectables/SearchService.html).

 The module includes a component (coupled to the service) to select a view (among the list of all views), and a sample "grid" results view, that can be used as an alternative to a standard "list" results view.
 Other modules include other types of views, such as the [heatmap results view](heatmap.html).